mhxion/awesome-discord-communities/CONTRIBUTING.md

 ✅ Community name does not contain any emoji (discouraged)

-✅ Invite link is permanent, generated from Discord platform itself, not a third-party domain
+✅ Invite link is permanent, generated from Discord platform itself, or URL whose domain is owned by you that eventually with or without captcha verification redirects to Discord invite page.
+No third-party URL domain allowed that isn't owned by your community, this includes link shorteners.

+- Allowed: `https://discord.com/invite/123abc` by community A
+- Allowed: `https://b-community.com/discord-invite` by community B when B owns `b-community.com` domain
+- Not Allowed: `https://discord-links.com/community-c-invite` by community C when C doesn't own `discord-links.com` domain

 ✅ [Badges](badges.md) are properly placed and aligned